-These Terms and Conditions apply to all students who are undertaking higher or degree apprenticeships with us and set out provisions that are central to our relationship with you.
+These Terms and Conditions apply to all students1 who are undertaking higher or degreeapprenticeships with us and set out provisions that are central to our relationship with you.
 You should read these Terms and Conditions very carefully as they contain important information, but particular attention is drawn to the paragraphs in bold.
 If you want more information or are unsure about anything in these Terms and Conditions, please see the dedicated zone on the website.

-If another provider is responsible for delivering all or part of your programme in collaboration with us, and you are paying tuition fees directly to that provider, then in addition to the provider's terms and conditions, you will be bound by our terms and conditions which are here.
+If another provider is responsible for delivering all or part of your programme in collaboration with us, and you are paying tuition fees directly to that provider, then in addition to the provider's terms and conditions, you will be bound by our terms and conditions.

-If another provider is responsible for delivering all or part of your programme and you are paying tuition fees directly to that provider, then the terms and conditions which apply to you are here.
+If another provider is responsible for delivering all or part of your programme and you are paying tuition fees directly to that provider, then the terms and conditions which apply to you are can found on our website.

-Otherwise if you are not a higher or degree apprenticeship student, then the terms and conditions which apply to you are here
+Otherwise if you are not a higher or degree apprenticeship student, then the terms and conditions which apply to you are on our website.